 I haven't been at my best lately.
 Stress levels have been high.
 I wake up to darkness and it's dark again by dinner time.
 It's always cold now, and frequently gray and rainy too.
 My recent travel, though very worthwhile, obliterated my routine in every way, and I'm still having off days with that.
 It's also the holiday season, when people go to visit family and have big celebrations, and I can't help but hope I'll do something like that at some point with friends.
 Not this year, though.
 This year, I'll be keeping my planner updated, doing my daily meditation, and checking off tasks as I take things a day at a time.

 I guess that's a little snippet of what's new with me.
 Maybe it's not very exciting, but I do feel a bit better after writing it.
-(Not to mention most of us probably have enough excitement in their lives right now, and not necessarily the good kind.)
+(Not to mention most of us probably have enough excitement in our lives right now, and not necessarily the good kind.)
 It's nice to just sit with my life for a little bit, to render a little sliver of something real, as a break from the steady flow of abstract problems and projects that have been occupying my days.

 Wishing you health, safety, and happiness during the winter months ahead.